 In this Traveler’s Choice luggage review, we’ll find out.
-We’ll determine how durable they are, how well they’re reviewed, what’s their warranty like, and compare them with similar alternatives from different brands.
+We’ll determine how durable they are, how well they’re reviewed, what their warranty is like, and compare them with similar alternatives from different brands.
+All to find out if Traveler’s Choice is worth it or not.

-On CleverJourney’s Best Luggage Brands, Traveler’s Choice gained 82 points and scored the 7th place on our leaderboard.
+On CleverJourney’s Best Luggage Brands, Traveler’s Choice gained 82 points.
+This places them at 7th place on our leaderboard.
+In the middle-class, Traveler’s Choice took 5th place, right next to Ricardo Beverly Hills and just behind Delsey Paris.

-Here you can see how we determined the full score.
+Here you can see how we determined the total score.
 We’ll go into more detail on each category further down into the review.

-- Packed with impressive features.
+- Packed With Impressive Features.
 Traveler’s Choice suitcases usually come with TSA-approved locks, expandable zippers, awesome organization features, double spinner wheels, and a few innovations on their premium models.
+While these can be found in other brands, none of them offer such features at Traveler’s Choice’s prices.

-- A solid warranty.
-Although their warranty terms are pretty weak (on paper, they only cover manufacturing defects,) in real life, the situation is much better.
-Many of their customers said that they got brand-new replacements even when the damages weren’t supposed to be covered by the warranty.
+- A Solid Warranty.
+Although their warranty terms are pretty weak (on paper, they only cover manufacturing defects), the situation is much better in real life.
+Many of their customers said that they got brand-new replacements even when the damage wasn’t supposed to be covered by the warranty.

 - Affordable.
 We classified Traveler’s Choice as a medium-class brand when, in reality, they’re somewhere between the medium-class and the affordable-class.
-Also, when you take into account the durability, features, and warranty, we think that their suitcases are a pretty good deal value-wise.
+When you take into account the durability, features, and warranty, we think that their suitcases are well worth it.

 - Not made for frequent travelers.
-Although their quality is far from being bad, it won’t be enough for frequent travel.
-That said, they’ll be perfectly fine for semi-frequent and leisure travelers.
+Although their quality is far from being bad, it won’t be enough for regular travel.
+That being said, they’ll be excellent for semi-frequent and leisure travelers.
 People reported that their suitcases usually last five to ten years of moderate use.

-- The warranty claim process is difficult.
+- The warranty claim process is complicated.
 To fill the warranty claim, you’ll have to take three pictures, provide the original receipt, write a detailed description, and provide any additional details for future responses.
-After that, you’ll have to wait for days or weeks to get a reply.
-But once you do get a hold of them, they’re usually friendly and forthcoming.
+After that, you’ll have to wait for days or weeks to get a reply, but once you do get a hold of them, they’re usually friendly and forthcoming.

 Top-Rated Traveler’s Choice Suitcases